 This is the scenario we are all familiar with and any stressor (internal, perceived or external) will result in us adjusting something to deal with it more efficiently.

 But here’s the kicker, they are all causing the heart rate to increase and decrease at different times.
-It’s like listening to an orchestra where all the members are tuning up and playing something different, a cacophony.
+It’s like listening to an orchestra where all the members are tuning their instruments but playing something different, a cacophony.
 Here comes the conductor, she says to everyone, follow my lead and play together.

 Our equivalent of the conductor is your breathing.
 If we can teach you to breath at your pace (between 4.5 and 7 breaths per minute), you become the conductor and everything starts to play together.
 Your heart rate starts to swing dramatically at a regular rate.